OPENDAP/hyrax-docker/README.md

 Each of these images can be run standalone or, combined via docker compose or ansible.

-The by default the service starts up providing access to the default data shipped with Hyrax, but can easily be started to serve data from the host machine.
+By default the service starts up providing access to the default data shipped with Hyrax, but can easily be started to serve data from the host machine.